About Joojeh Kabob (Persian Style Chicken Kebob)

 1 tbsp butter, melted in the microwave for 15 seconds

 Make the marinade.
-In a small mixing bowl, combine the kosher salt, Aleppo pepper, black pepper, dissolved saffron, lemon juice, and the olive oil, stirring well with a whisk.
+In a small mixing bowl, combine the kosher salt, black pepper, dissolved saffron, lemon juice, stirring well with a whisk. set aside.

-Next, remove the chicken pieces from marinade, and skewer them.
-Brush both sides with melted butter and season with salt and pepper.
-Place the skewered chi on the preheated stove top grill.
-Grill them on medium-high for about 4 minutes per side or until tender.
+Remove chicken pieces from its liquid and vegetable mixture. pass each piece through the skewer.
+Brush both sides with melted butter and season with a little additional salt and pepper.
+Place the skewered chickens over preheated stove-top grill.
+Cook them on medium-high for about 4 minutes per side or until tender.
 Serve with grilled tomatoes and onions over lavash bread or steamed basmati rice.

 About Loobia Chiti